AlexTLDR/APIs/googleCloudUploader/README.md

 3. Conduct testing to upload a file using the API

 - I used Postman for testing.
-Configure the POST command with http://localhost:8080/upload
+Configure the POST command with http://localhost:8082/upload (check in the code for r.Run(":80**")) or in the terminal for something like [GIN-debug] Listening and serving HTTP on :8082 to get the correct port.
 - Under the Body tab, select form-data and under KEY add file-input (the name of the c.FormFile) and under the VALUE, browse for the file to be uploaded

 4. Check the uploaded file in the Google bucket